DFE-Digital/teacher-success/app/views/content/resources-while-training/lesson-planning-as-a-trainee-teacher.md

 All local-authority-maintained schools in England must teach these programmes of study.

-You might want to <%= govuk_link_to "read the national curriculum", "https://www.gov.uk/government/collections/national-curriculum" %> for your key stage or subject to help you understand what you’ll be teaching.
+You might want to <%= tracked_link_to "read the national curriculum", "https://www.gov.uk/government/collections/national-curriculum" %> for your key stage or subject to help you understand what you’ll be teaching.

-To see how this works in practice, you could watch recorded lessons from other teachers, for example, from <%= govuk_link_to "Oak National Academy", "https://www.thenational.academy/teachers" %>.
+To see how this works in practice, you could watch recorded lessons from other teachers, for example, from <%= tracked_link_to "Oak National Academy", "https://www.thenational.academy/teachers" %>.

 You can also look at your placement school’s website to understand what's covered on their specific curriculum and how they implement this.